 - Good Customer Support – It is not unusual for background check users to have questions about the process or the information uncovered, which is why you need a reliable and accessible customer support service.
 The best offer long opening hours and are accessible in a number of different ways.

 Using these criteria, it is possible to narrow down the huge market to just a handful of sites which can deliver the best possible service.
 Of course, no company can feasibly offer a cast-iron guarantee of uncovering the precise information you need.
-Our four recommendations below, however, have a proven track record of success, and offer a tremendous opportunity to open doors of possibility that might otherwise remain shut.
+Our three recommendations below, however, have a proven track record of success, and offer a tremendous opportunity to open doors of possibility that might otherwise remain shut.

 Instant CheckMate is best known for the speed at which it conducts background checks–perfect when you absolutely need to know about a person as soon as possible.
 Of course, this lightning-fast performance never comes at a cost to the accuracy or depth of the searches.
 At the basic tier of service, you can expect results returned from sources such as criminal records, marriage and divorce records, details of relatives, address history, and social media profiles.
 The premium service offers a close look into things like financial history, driving licenses and weapons licenses.